PaulaYaniz/Unit3/README.md

 This is the Notes page that allows the user to write about their emotions and save them to a database.
 The Notes screen consists of a background image, a card layout, and two buttons.
 The card layout contains a label asking the user to write their feelings, a multiline text field for inputting the note, and two buttons for canceling or saving the note.
 The new_note() function is called when the user clicks the "Next" button.
 It retrieves the input text from the note field, gets the current date using the datetime library, and saves the data to the database using the database_worker function.
 The SQL query inserts the user's username, emotion, note, and current date into the notes table.
 The cancel() function is called when the user clicks the "Cancel" button.
 It clears the note field and changes the screen back to the main AppScreen.

+This helps my client because she wanted do be able to write notes about the feeling she selected.
 ![image](https://user-images.githubusercontent.com/89135778/224181167-bdde55f9-3fd1-471f-9973-35727c5948e1.png)

 ### AllNotes: Read notes according to emotion selected on previous page